 The present study focuses on an alternative way of producing ammonia from bubbles containing nitrogen and hydrogen.
 The underlying physical phenomenon is the extreme dynamics of microbubbles observed in the scientific field of cavitation [5, 6].
 In a fluid flow system, such bubbles in a liquid domain, e.g., in water, exhibit expansion in low-pressure regions (for instance, due to high velocity or in the rarefaction phase of ultrasound).
 The expansion (maximum bubble radius) can be an order of magnitude higher than the equilibrium size of the bubble.
-If the bubble travels into a high-pressure region, it starts to compress very rapidly, called bubble collapse.
-Due to the possibly high compression ratio, the temperature inside the bubble can reach several thousands of degrees of Kelvin inducing chemical reactions [7-15].
+If the bubble travels into a high-pressure region, it starts to compress very rapidly, which is called bubble collapse.
+Due to the possibly high compression ratio, the temperature inside the bubble can reach several thousands of kelvin inducing chemical reactions [7-16].
 In this regard, the bubbles can be considered as micronsized chemical reactors.
-Because of the large energy-focusing mechanism that occurs during a bubble collapse, the high activation energy of N2 dissociation, caused by the triple bond of nitrogen molecule, can easily be reached.
-Moreover, the high compression ratio means extremely high internal pressure (usually in the order of thousands of atmospheres), which is a favorable environment for high ammonia equilibrium concentration.
+Because of the large energy-focusing mechanism that occurs during a bubble collapse, the high temperature, which facilitates the dissociation of H2 molecules and the subsequent reactions involving NH and NH, intermediates, can easily be reached.
+Moreover, the high compression ratio means extremely high internal pressure (usually in the order of thousands of atmospheric pressure), which is a favorable environment for high ammonia equilibrium concentration.

-There are two widely employed ways to generate and/or excite bubbles: hydrodynamic [16] and acoustic cavitation [6].
+There are two widely employed ways to generate and/ or excite bubbles: hydrodynamic [16] and acoustic cavitation [6].
 Although in both techniques, bubbles appear as clusters, which have complex dynamics [17, 18], the present paper focuses on the single spherical bubble that can be considered as a building block of a more complex cavitational reactor.
-One of the reasons is the reported low energy efficiency of ammonia production by cavitation [19]: approximately 882353 GJ/t, which is several orders of magnitude larger than that of the Haber-Bosch process.
-In the present study, the authors show that the experiment mentioned was highly suboptimal and that the energy efficiency can be as low as 265 GJ/t.
-Although this value is still approximately six times higher than the Haber-Bosch process, it is a significant step to make ammonia production by bubbles an energetically viable alternative.
+One of the reasons is the reported low energy intensity of ammonia production by cavitation [19]: approximately 882353 GJ/t, which is several orders of magnitude larger than that of the Haber-Bosch process.
+In the present study, the authors show that the experiment mentioned was highly suboptimal and that the energy intensity can be as low as 719 GJ/t.
+Although this value is still 18.4 times higher that of the Haber-Bosch process, it is a significant step to make ammonia production by bubbles an energetically viable alternative.

-The key aspect of our approach is that the input energy and the chemical yield of a single freely oscillating bubble are connected consistently.
+The key aspect of our approach is that the input energy and the chemical yield of a single freely oscillating bubble are connected intrinsically.
 More precisely, the energy required to expand a bubble is obtained by calculating its potential energy at the maximum radius (sum of the work done by the internal gas, the work done on the liquid domain, and by expanding the bubble area against the surface tension); and the chemical yield is computed by numerical simulation of the governing equations including chemical kinetics.

 It is important to stress that we focus on theoretical energy considerations based on an idealized test case.
 The technique of the generation of microbubbles, their spherical stability [20, 21], the effect of mass transfer at the bubble interface (e.g. evaporation/condensation) and the effect of bubble-bubble interactions [22] are out of the scope of the present study.
 Instead, we focus on optimizing the most important parameters that occur in the single bubble system: initial (equilibrium) bubble size, expansion ratio, ambient pressure, and initial composition.
-Although the simplifications mentioned above can have a significant influence and should be take into account in a more detailed investigation in the future, the more than three orders of magnitude increase in energy efficiency (882353 GJ/t vs. 265 GJ/t) is still a valuable result of the present study.
+Although the simplifications mentioned above can have a significant influence and should be taken into account in a more detailed investigation in the future, the more than three orders of magnitude increase in energy intensity (882353 GJ/t vs. 719 GJ/t) is still a valuable result of the present study.
 After presenting the results, a possible reason for the poor experimental outcome in [19] is also discussed.